MonaTem/express_drill_2/README.md

 | GET | `/posts/:id/edit` | Only logged in user whose `req.session.user_id` matches the `post.user_id`.
 Redirect to `/posts/:id` if not user who owns the post. |
 | PATCH | `/posts/:id` | Only logged in user whose `req.session.user_id` matches the `post.user_id`.
 Send status `403` if not the owning user. |

+## Areas of Improvement:
+I need to work on:
+* building from scratch: knexfile.js, migration file
+* remembering to use `app/router.use` when using routes

+## To Do
+- [ ] Create Posts DB
+- [ ] Scaffold Posts Express/EJS
+- [ ] Admin Login